dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 ---
-title: "Power Automate Pro Tip: The Empty PDF Trick for Custom Prompts"
+title: "The Empty PDF Hack That Saved My Power Automate Sanity"
 date: 2024-03-28 15:30:00 -0500
 categories: [Tips & Tricks, Power Automate]
-tags: [power-automate, automation, microsoft, tips, custom-prompts, workflow]
+tags: [power-automate, automation, microsoft, tips, custom-prompts, workflow, life-hacks]
 image:
   path: /assets/img/headers/custom-prompts.jpg
   alt: Power Automate Custom Prompts
 ---

-# Power Automate Pro Tip: The Empty PDF Trick for Custom Prompts 🎯
+# The Empty PDF Hack That Saved My Power Automate Sanity 🧠💥

-## The Specific Challenge 🤔
+Okay, let's talk about that moment when you want to throw your laptop out the window because Power Automate is being... let's say "stubborn."
+We've ALL been there.

+Picture this: It's 4:45 PM on a Friday.
+Everyone's mentally checked out for the weekend.
+Everyone except you, because you're *this close* to finishing a flow that's going to save your team HOURS of work every week.

+Then it happens. 😱

+## The Custom Prompt That Ruined My Weekend 🤦‍♀️

-You're building a Power Automate flow that uses a Custom Prompt.
-The prompt has a file input field, and you know how Custom Prompts work - all inputs are mandatory.
-But here's the catch: your flow sometimes needs to include a file with the prompt, and sometimes it doesn't!
+So there I was, building what seemed like a simple flow using Custom Prompts.
+The prompt required a file attachment, but here's the twist – sometimes my users have a file to attach, sometimes they don't.

-This is a common scenario when:
-- Your flow has conditional logic
-- The file attachment is optional in your business process
-- You're handling multiple cases in the same flow
-- The file requirement varies based on user input or other conditions
+Should be simple, right?
+WRONG.

-## The Problem with Custom Prompts 🔍
+Custom Prompts had other ideas:

-Custom Prompts in Power Automate have a specific behavior:
-- All input fields are mandatory
-- You can't make an input optional
-- The flow won't proceed without all inputs being provided
-- There's no built-in way to skip a file input
+- "File input?
+That's mandatory."
+- "Optional file?
+Never heard of her."
+- "No file today?
+Sorry, I'm going to sit here and sulk until you give me one."

+I literally spent two hours trying everything.
+I may have shouted at my monitor.
+I definitely stress-ate an entire bag of chocolate.
+And then I stumbled onto...
+THE SOLUTION.

-## The Solution: The Empty PDF Trick 💡
+## The Magic Empty PDF Hack (That Nobody Tells You About) 💫

+I'm about to share the kind of workaround that separates the Power Automate amateurs from the pros.
+The kind that makes your colleagues go "Wait, how did you DO that?"

-Here's a clever workaround: Use a minimal, empty PDF file when you don't have a real file to attach.
-This trick allows your flow to proceed while satisfying the mandatory file requirement without adding any meaningful overhead.
+Here's the trick: Feed your Custom Prompt a tiny, empty PDF file when you don't have a real file to attach.
+It's like giving a toddler an empty juice box just to stop the tantrum. 🧃

-### How to Implement It
+### The Secret Code (Feel Free to Steal It)

-1. **Add a String Variable** to your flow
+Just add a String Variable to your flow and paste in this magical incantation:
-2. **Set the variable value** to this minimal PDF content:

 ```plaintext
 %PDF-1.1